lambtails/burrow-tasks/README.md

 2. Setup a python virtual environment `python -m venv .venv`
 3. Set your source to the virtual environment `source .venv/bin/activate`
 4. Install requirements `python -m pip install -r requirements.txt`
-5. Run `flask -A app.py run` to start the server and create an empty database
+5. Run `python app.py` to start the server (this will also initialize an empty database)

 By default, the application will be at http://127.0.0.1:5000